 Your presentation topic must be related to the quantum-mechanical principles we're covering in class.
 It can focus on an application of those principles to a particular physical system, for example, or on an alternative mathematical approach to a particular problem.
 It also must be a topic which lends itself to a sophisticated mathematical treatment at a level appropriate for this course.
 Beyond that, you are free to choose whatever presentation topic interests you.
-You will need to approve your presentation topic with me by Monday, Oct.
-26th.
+You will need to approve your presentation topic with me by Monday, Nov.
+8th.
 If you're not sure what topic you'd like to pursue, I would be happy to meet with you and discuss possible ideas before that date.

-Your presentation will be delivered to other members of the class over Zoom during our class meetings on either Wednesday, Nov.
-16th or Friday, Nov.
-18th.
+Your presentation will be delivered to other members of the class during our class meeting on Friday, Dec.
+10th.
 It must be a slide-based presentation (created using PowerPoint, Keynote, OOImpress, Beamer, etc.), and should be approximately 15 minutes in length.
 You should be sure to include a bibliography or list of works cited on your final slide.
 In addition to the presentation itself, you will also need to submit a formal abstract for your presentation, which will be due on Wednesday, Nov.
-11th by 5:00 PM Eastern.
+22nd by 5:00 PM Eastern.
 As with homework assignments, you will turn in your abstract in PDF format via an upload link on the course Moodle page.
 I strongly encourage you to meet with me ahead of time to discuss both your presentation and your abstract.